SOFTS-Raw sugar hits two-week high, London cocoa recovers

 COFFEE

+* Dealers said the market is locked in a tight range since rising to a 10-year peak in Feb.
+10, with players carefully looking to macroeconomic factors beyond coffee fundamentals, which remain positive.

+* ICE arabica certified stocks fell to 999,019 bags on Tuesday, the first time in at least 22 years that exchange stock levels fell below the 1-million-bag mark.KC-TOT-TOT

-* Rabobank noted ICE arabica stocks, currently at 20 year lows, are likely to fall further in the short term.
+* Rabobank noted ICE stocks are likely to fall further in the short term.
 The bank added, however, that there are continued rains in top producer Brazil which could increase the size of next year's crop.

 COCOA

-* May London cocoa LCCc2 rose 1.3% to 1,748 pounds per tonne, recovering from a six-week low hit on Tuesday.
+* May London cocoa LCCc2 rose 28 pounds, or 1.6%, to 1,752 pounds per tonne, recovering from a six-week low hit on Tuesday.

 * Dealers cited industry buying and bullish macroeconomic drivers like rising oil prices.